Huys Clingendael: History

 The name Clingendael means valley in the dunes.

 In 1591, Philips Doublet acquired the farm and surrounding land.
 The original part of the manor house was built between 1643 and 1660 for Philip Doublet III.
 Several of the Doublets held the office of Treasurer General in the Republic of the Seven United Provinces.

-Philip's wife was the sister of the celebrated poet and statesman, Constantijn Huygens, and Philip’s son married one of Huygens’ daughters, Suzanna.
+Philip's wife was the sister to the celebrated poet and statesman, Constantijn Huygens, and Philip’s son married one of Huygens’ daughters, Suzanna.
 The architecture of the original part of Clingendael shares some of the features of the Huygens’s country house in Voorburg, Hofwijck.

 In 1804, the estate passed on to Baron Willem van Brienen.
 His son, Baron Arnoud van Brienen, merged Clingendael with the neighbouring estate of Oosterbeek.
 The two estates are separated by a meandering moat.
 He also built a racecourse for his guests at Clingendael; it has since been moved to nearby Duindigt.
 Arnout’s unmarried daughter Marguérite, known as Lady Daisy, laid out Clingendael’s fine Japanese garden.